 Here is a picture about the best thing that happened:

-things happened, and this is one I like to remembe Here's a tr someone d ue story about something I personally know that id to help others in the pandemic.
+Other good things happened, and this is one I like to remember.

+Here's a true story about something I personally know that someone did to help others in the pandemic.